KCL-Planning/rosplan_demos/README.md

 ![Build status](https://github.com/KCL-Planning/rosplan_demos/workflows/build/badge.svg)

-Each demo package contains a README with description and instructions for both installation and running.

-# Installation

 This repository contains demos for [ROSPlan](https://github.com/KCL-Planning/rosplan).

+Each demo package contains a README with description and instructions for both demo specific installation and running.

+The installation instructions below will allow you to succesfully build all ros packages provided in this repository.

+### Installation

 Please refer to the [ROSPlan installation instructions](https://github.com/KCL-Planning/ROSPlan/blob/master/README.md#installation) before proceeding.

-Additionally, in order to succesfully compile this repository, please do:
+Install dependencies from binaries:

     sudo apt install ros-$ROS_DISTRO-tf2-bullet

+Install dependencies from source:

 For ROS noetic: